 - The “Search by Example” tab allows you to search for styles that produce a particular format (or something close to it), by reformatting the citation and bibliographic entry of one of the provided items.
 This can be useful to find styles that already exist under another name, or to find a closely matching style that you can use as a starting point for editing.

 - The “Visual editor” tab contains the actual style editor, and shows a live preview of the style as you make your edits.
-Using the editor is still pretty complex, and it is recommended to read up on CSL before attempting major edits.

 - The “Code editor” tab contains a more basic editor that allows you to directly edit the XML code of the style.
 This tab also has a live preview.